I am in no way officially associated with Rowland S. Howard or his estate or any other entities

-Rowland S. Howard deserves much more recognition and I built this site because I wanted to contribute to this goal however I could and you’re looking at it.
+Rowland S. Howard deserves much more recognition in the world and I built this site because I wanted to contribute to this goal however I could and you’re looking at it.

 Just to reiterate that I am in no way officially associated with Rowland S. Howard or his estate or any other entities.
 This site is a labor of love.
 Contact me for credit or removal.

-This is a work in progress for sure, and I’m going to, of course, heavily link to the other places that already have the info that you’re looking for.
+This site is a work in progress for sure, and I’m going to, of course, heavily link to the other places that already have the info that you’re looking for.
 I’m not reinventing the wheel, just helping to refine it and make it look prettier.
 Shiny things for the kids, am I right?

 There’s a lot of material to sort through!
-Even though Rowland didn’t achieve the volume of a catalog that many of us would have wished for, there’s still plenty to work with.
+Even though Rowland didn’t achieve the volume of a catalog that many of us would have wished for, there’s still quite a bit to work with.
 What he did leave behind, in my opinion, is truly extraordinary.
-I hear something new upon each revisit.
+As I said, I hear something new upon each listen.

 Oh yeah, welcome to this site.

 Music continues to save my life, especially during these trying times.
-It’s now February 2021 and I listen to Rowland and a small handful of other artists, daily.
-His music comforts me when I’m feeling disturbed and disturbs me when I think I’m comfortable, but only in the best ways.
+It’s now practically Summer 2022 and as I said, I listen to Rowland and only a small handful of other artists, daily.
+His music comforts me when I’m feeling disturbed and disturbs me when I think I’m comfortable, but only in the best ways, however that quote goes?

-So a long time ago, me and my merry band of underage cohorts in Los Angeles, went out to clubs, a lot.
+So a long time ago, I and my merry band of underage cohorts in Los Angeles went out to clubs, a lot.
 We loved the music, above all else.
 Scenes come and go, but the music is eternal, in my humble opinion.

 This was before the internet.
 Can you even imagine?